How to Check if You Have a Travel Ban in the UAE

 2. Dubai Police Smart App

 Another convenient method to check for travel bans is through the Dubai Police Smart App.
-This app offers an easy way to access the same services as the online portal but from your smartphone.

 Step 1: Download the Dubai Police App